Death to Cluster Models; Long Live Context Encoders

 0.013 Total estimated model params size (MB)

-Now, we can use the context encoder to do automatic feature selection and knowledge distillation.
-Because only some features are useful, the context encoder learns to use these over the noise features and produces a near-identical mapping as the contextualized regression with no noise in 1.7.
+Now, we might be able to use the context encoder to do automatic feature selection and knowledge distillation.
+If only some features are useful, the context encoder should learn to use these over the bad/noisy features and produce a near-identical mapping as the contextualized regression with no noise.

 # Regression from noisy context encoding